-The buildings will be naturally ventilated where conditions permit, with individual heat recovery units in each teaching space and‘on demand’ controls allowing only the fresh air that is required to flow through.
+The buildings are naturally ventilated where conditions permit, with individual heat recovery units in each teaching space and‘on demand’ controls allowing only the fresh air that is required to flow through.

 Other environmental initiatives include:

-• Ultilising water efficient sanitary fittings and outlets, such as dual flush and low volume water closets, major leak detection devices on incoming water, low flow taps, etc.
+• Utilising water-efficient sanitary fittings and outlets, such as dual flush and low volume water closets, major leak detection devices on incoming water, low flow taps, etc.

 • Adaptable landscaping that doesn’t need irrigation

 • On-site and off-site recycling of waste

 • ‘Bulk buying’ of insulation products for all school projects to reduce wastage